MicrosoftDocs/visualstudio-docs/docs/workflow-designer/type-collection-editor-dialog-box.md

 ---
 title: Workflow Designer - Type Collection Editor Dialog Box
-description: Learn how the Type Collection Editor dialog box is used to add known types to the Send and Receive activities. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference
+description: Learn how you can use the Type Collection Editor dialog box to add known types to the Send and Receive activities. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference